syhussaini/TamperMonkey_scripts/wp_scripts/README.md

-# Highlight Active Plugins - Tampermonkey Script
+# Highlight Active Plugins in WordPress - Tampermonkey Script

 This Tampermonkey script highlights active plugin rows in the **WordPress Admin Plugins Page** for better visibility.